Sedation or “No Fear” Dentistry

 Many times we use a combination of both Triazolam, Lorazepam and Nitrous Oxide.
 This allows for a deeper sedation when needed.

 Sedation Dentistry is safe and effective and can give you the courage to take control of your dental health.
-If you have been postponing dental care, Sedation Dentistry May be the right solution for you.
-Don’t put off protecting your smile any longer – call Drs.
-Mann and Dolfi to explore your options today.
+If you have been postponing dental care, Sedation Dentistry may be the right solution for you.
+Don’t put off protecting your smile any longer – call Dr. Mann to explore your options today.

 Intravenous (IV) Sedation (“Twilight Sedation”)